Brian Kilrea: Coaching career

 Kilrea served as a recurring assistant coach to Don Cherry in the CHL/NHL Top Prospects Game.

 Personal life

 Kilrea is a nephew of former NHL players Wally, Ken, and Hec Kilrea.

 Since 1976, Kilrea has co-owned a restaurant with Nick Bouris called Chances R in Ottawa's west end.
-He is an honorary member of the Rideau View Country Club, a golf club located in Manotick, Ontario.
+He is an honorary member of the Rideau View Country Club, a golf club in Manotick, Ontario.

 Kilrea had a heart attack on August 12, 2012, and subsequently underwent triple bypass surgery.